-Once received, we can discuss the options in more detail and seek to identify a property.Download a referral form Download a referral form.
+Once received, we can discuss the options in more detail and seek to identify a property.Complete our referral form Complete a referral form.

 EHSL identifies suitable available property by using a wide network of contacts in the property sector.
 We liaise with local letting agents and landlords for specific searches.